Search

 Lapland What to visit Ultimate Guide Snowmobile

 After some instructions on how to drive a snowmobile, off we went into the middle of the forest.
-The ride lasted about 40 minutes (various lengths are available) and it was absolutely amazing.
+The ride lasted about 40 minutes (various lengths are available) and it was amazing.
 Although we drove at low speed, I felt a certain adrenaline rush!

 Honestly, even though it was my first time driving a snowmobile, I found it relatively easy.
 One or two people can go in the snowmobile, and we stop in the middle to take some photos and change drivers.